Nomad-Media/samples-js/live-channel/Readme.md

 >
 > For more information about the API call used go to [Gets live output types.](ref:getliveoutputtypes)

-## Create Live Output
+## Create Live Output Profile

-To create a live output, enter the name of the output, choose an output type, and select if the output is active or not.
+To create a live output profile, enter the name of the output, choose an output type, and select if the output is active or not.
 Then, optionally, fill in the rest of the information you want to add.

 ![](images/create-live-output.png)